 Where: Throughout the Northeast: Maine, New Hampshire, Vermont, Massachusetts, Connecticut, New York, New Jersey and Pennsylvania

 Alright, so the Appalachian Trail technically isn’t just one park.
 But that’s what makes it so great!
 Over 2,180 miles long, this trails runs through 14 states, all the way from Maine to Georgia.
 There are few better – or longer – hikes on the planet.
 It takes thru-hikers months to navigate the entire trail.
 For us less experienced hikers, let’s stick to the equally awesome daylong and multi-day hikes.

 New Yorkers can climb Anthony’s Nose for a half-day scenic hike (approximately 2 1/2 hours round trip) with an overlook at Bear Mountain Bridge with gorgeous views of the distant New York City skyline.
-But some of the most beautiful stretches of trail can be found in New Hampshire’s White Mountains, where 161 miles of exposed terrain stand above treeline for uninterrupted views of surrounding mountain ranges.
-Check out this map and get ready to explore!
+But some of the most beautiful stretches of trail can be found in New Hampshire’s White Mountains, where 161 miles of exposed terrain stand above the tree line for uninterrupted views of surrounding mountain ranges.
+Check out this map and get ready to explore.